The day before Thanksgiving.

 The bar, restaurant and dance club was eventually restored to its former glory, but with modern features like exposed brick walls, new air ducts, and refinished tables and stools.
 The partners and their helpers built a new bar and nearly quadrupled the selection of draft beer on tap to 26.

-Aside from the brunches, the paint-and-sip nights, a Mexican-themed night and Wednesdays’ seafood fests, the partners say their vision is to maintain Painters’ as a place for one-stop shopping in the realm of having a great time.
+Aside from the brunches and the paint-and-sip and DIY nights, the partners say their vision is to maintain Painters’ as a place for one-stop shopping in the realm of having a great time at the dinner tables and dance floor.

 As for what’s next, the Bellporters say not to expect any second-floor addition.